varigence/docs/bimlflex/getting-started/initial-configuration.md

 ### BimlStudio Project Settings

-The BimlStudio project options include settings such as the target SQL Server and SSIS versions and project or package deployments for SSIS.
+The BimlStudio project options include settings such as the target SQL Server, SSIS versions, project, or package deployments for SSIS.
 Most of these are optional to change, but the target version and deployment method needs to be correct for the packages to open correctly in Visual Studio and run correctly on the destination SSIS server.

 ![BimlStudio Project Configuration -border-image](images/bimlstudio-vid-v5-project-settings.gif "BimlStudio Project Configuration")